prhbrt/yeast-cell-detection/README.md

     <td>Figure 3.
 Examples of synthetic data, the red areas are the labels.</td>
   </tr>
 </table>

 **Motivation** Budding behavior is important to understand cell multiplication in various biological research questions.
 The best tool so far is [yeast spotter](https://academic.oup.com/bioinformatics/article/35/21/4525/5490207), which allows very good detection of cells, but only has heuristics to find the budding moment and nothing to find the mother.
 Therefore researcher often do many manual annotations, and hence automation would speed up this type of research.

 **Cell detection results** Using the synthetic data for training, we can get decent results on detecting cells.
-We're not interested in finding all cells, however the precision should be high to avoid conclusions based on false positives.
+We're not interested in finding all cells, however, the precision should be high to avoid conclusions based on false positives.

 <table>
   <tr>